Factbox: Latest on the worldwide spread of coronavirus

-* For a U.S.-focused tracker with state-by-state and county map, click: tmsnrt.rs/2w7hX9T
+* For a U.S.-focused tracker with state-by-state and county map, open tmsnrt.rs/2w7hX9T in an external browser.

 * Around 1,500 volunteers equipped with face masks, hand disinfectant and tracking gadgets attended an indoor concert in Germany as part of a study to simulate how the coronavirus spreads in large gatherings.